 All the blizzards, prayers, and political turmoil in the world can’t stop it: Tax time is coming.

-For accountants, attorneys, bankers, regulators, and more, the New Year isn’t just a celebration; it’s the start of an onslaught.
+For accountants, attorneys, bankers, regulators, invoice collectors and more, the New Year isn’t just a celebration; it’s the start of an onslaught.
 Papers will pile up, clients will panic, and coffee will flow.
 The office lights will be on from dawn to dusk, if not later.

 The truth is, tax time isn’t nearly as hard on filers themselves as it is on the professionals who do the dirty work.
 Not only do they have to dig through dense financial records, but they also have to work under competing pressures of speed and accuracy.
 And excluding long weekends, they don’t get a break for months.